-Naturally, we’re still a while away from the release of the Samsung Galaxy S24 and its siblings, but we’ve nonetheless put together this one-stop-shop guide to all the latest news and rumors about Samsung’s next Galaxy S phones.
+Naturally, we’re still a couple of months away from the release of the Samsung Galaxy S24 line, but we’ve nonetheless put together this one-stop guide to all the latest news and rumors surrounding Samsung’s next Galaxy S phones.

 Samsung debuted its Galaxy S23 phones at Galaxy Unpacked in February, with the Galaxy S23, S23 Plus and S23 Ultra all going on sale from February 17.
 The Samsung Galaxy S22 range was revealed around the same time a year prior, so we’d expect next year’s Galaxy Unpacked event – which will likely fall in either January or February – to play host to the launch of the Galaxy S24 line.

 So far, all the Samsung Galaxy S24 release date rumors point to January, so that's probably the most likely month.
 Some have got more specific, with one source claiming the Galaxy S24 will land in mid-to-late January, and the most recent Samsung Galaxy S24 release date rumors pointing to January 17.

 We've heard that date twice now, with a second source additionally claiming that pre-orders for the Samsung Galaxy S24 will open on January 18, and the phone will ship by January 30.